ThomasPr/ThomasPr.github.io/_posts/2022-03-30-using-typescript-to-validate-translations-at-compile-time.md

 For this reason, errors should be found as early as possible and that is usually at compile time.

 Wouldn't it be great if the translation keys could be checked automatically?
-Let's jump into the power of Typescript.
+Let's jump into the power of TypeScript.

-In Typescript there are these String Literal Types.
+In TypeScript there are these String Literal Types.
 Isn't it possible to check the translation keys at compile time and inform the developer about his mistake?
 It would only need a list of all possible translation keys.
 That is worth a try:

 ```typescript
 type TranslationKey =